10xJSChad/climenu/README.md

 ```
 Usage:
-  climenu <ENTRIES FILE> [UPDATE INTERVAL (seconds)]
+ climenu [ENTRIES PATH] [UPDATE INTERVAL]
-  An example of what an entries file should look like can be found in 'example.conf'
+ If no entries file is provided, climenu
+ will attempt to read entries from stdin.

+Keys:
+  Navigate: JK, UP/DOWN arrows.
+  Select:   Space, Enter
+  Exit:     CTRL+C, Q

-Entry format:
+Entry types:
-  -Labels-
  [Header]: Defines a menu header with a text description.
  [Entry]:  Defines a button with a label and a shell command to execute.

-  -Properties-
-  All:
+Entry properties:
+ [Header] and [Entry]:
-    str:     Specifies the text to display for the header or button.
+   <str>:   Specifies the text to display for the header or button.
-    fgcolor: (Optional) foreground color.
-[Values: black, blue, cyan, green, magenta, red, white, yellow]
+   fgcolor: foreground color. [black,blue,cyan,green,magenta,red,white,yellow]
-    bgcolor: (Optional) background color.
-[Values: black, blue, cyan, green, magenta, red, white, yellow]
+   bgcolor: background color. [black,blue,cyan,green,magenta,red,white,yellow]
-    runstr:  (Optional) Execute the entry string and display the result [Values: true]
+   runstr:  Execute the entry string and display the result [true]

-  Entry:
+ [Entry]:
-    exec:      Specifies the shell command to execute when the button is pressed.
+   <exec>:    Specifies the shell command to execute when the button is pressed.
-    exit:      (Optional) Exit after executing an entry command.
-[Values: true]
+   exit:      Exit after executing an entry command. [true]
-    wait:      (Optional) Waits for a key press after executing the command.
-[Values: true]
+   wait:      Waits for a key press after executing the command. [true]
-    colormode: (Optional) When the entry should be displayed in color.
-[Values: selected]
+   colormode: When the entry should be displayed in color. [selected]
 ```